 - 8 Based on analysis of the calibrated model results for the January 2011 flood, as well as additional results from alternative scenario testing, WMAwater draw the following conclusions: - a.
 Flooding in the Brisbane River downstream of Mt Crosby occurred as a result of combined flow from Wivenhoe Dam releases as well as tributary inflows from Lockyer Creek, the Bremer River, and other catchments.
 Quantification of the relative contributions of each system is difficult, as the interactions between flows at confluences are complex, particularly with regard to timing of peak flows and backwater effects.
 The flooding caused by the combined flow from all tributaries is therefore not strictly comparable to the hypothetical flooding resulting from the flow of each tributary and results achieved from such comparisons are approximate only.
-Nevertheless modelling of isolated flow components has been undertaken in order to inform assessment work;
+Nevertheless modelling of isolated flow components has been undertaken in order to inform assessment work; - b.
+The total volume discharged from Wivenhoe Dam between the 9th and 16th of January was 59% of all flow volume in the lower Brisbane River;

-- b.
-The total volume discharged from Wivenhoe Dam between the 9th and 16th of January was 59% of total flow volume in the lower Brisbane River during this period.
-However, the bulk of this flood volume was released after the flood peak, thereby providing flood mitigation benefits; - c.
+- c.
 Modelling indicates that the peak of the Wivenhoe Dam releases reached the Mt Crosby gauge approximately 9 hours prior to the peak of all other flows upstream of Mt Crosby combined.
 However this assessment is limited by the modelling approach for inflows at Mt Crosby as discussed in Section 4.9; - d.
-Gauging at Jindalee during the event, and near the peak, indicates that peak flow was approximately 10,000 m/s.
+Gauging at Jindalee during the event, and near the peak, indicates that peak flow was approximately 10,000 m3/s.
 It is estimated that non-Wivenhoe Dam and Wivenhoe Dam flows were roughly equivalent contributors to this peak flow value; - e.
 Wivenhoe Dam peak flows, at the confluence of the Brisbane and Bremer Rivers, occurred near simultaneously with Bremer River peak flows.
-Significant backwatering of the Bremer River occurred within the lower Bremer River to a distance of approximately 15 km upstream of the confluence with the Brisbane River; - f.
+Significant backwatering of the Bremer River occurred with a near flat pool of water for up to 20 kilometres upstream of the confluence; - f.
 The combined flows of Lockyer Creek and Wivenhoe Dam had a significantly greater influence than the Bremer River contribution on total flood flow downstream of Moggill; and - g.
 If Wivenhoe Dam releases had occurred in isolation from any other flow in the Lockyer/Bremer tributaries and other downstream catchments, peak flood levels would have been lower at the Moggill, Oxley Creek, and Brisbane port Office gauges, than as a result of the inverse scenario (tributary flows without any flow from Wivenhoe Dam).
 This result is, however, in part attributable to the attenuating effect of the empty Bremer River system under the "Wivenhoe only" scenario.
 A more reasonable comparison where this effect is removed indicates that peak flood levels, at all locations downstream of the confluence, are roughly equivalent for the two scenarios. - 9 Findings from alternative gate operation scenarios are summarised in the table below.
 Please note that scenarios are as per descriptions below: - a.
 Case 1 The calibrated January 2011 model results supplied by SKM; - b.
 Option A Earlier transition to Strategy W4; - c.
 Option B Wivenhoe Dam at 75% of Full Storage Level (FSL) prior to the flood; - d.
 Option C Discharge at upper limit during Strategy W3; - e.
 Option D An optimised release strategy, as outlined by one of the Seqwater Flood Engineers in their statement to the Commission (Reference 3).